Browse by Medical Category

 In 2000 following the retirement of Dr. Bloch, Dr. Andrew Luster was appointed the Chief of a new Division of Rheumatology, Allergy and Immunology (DRAI) at the Mass General.
 This new Division includes the former Allergy and Clinical Immunology Units and the former Arthritis Unit.
 The impetus for this new initiative was to develop a Division within the Department of Medicine that would focus on the immunological and inflammatory basis of human disease.
 To accomplish this goal, the Center for Immunology and Inflammatory Diseases (CIID) was established as part of the DRAI to serve as the basic and clinical science foundation for the clinical departments of Rheumatology, Allergy and Clinical Immunology.
 Dr. Luster, the Division Chief, is also the Director of an NIH sponsored training program in Allergy and Immunology Research at the Mass General.

 Dr. Luster has put in place a leadership team that includes Dr. Aidan Long, the Clinical Director of Allergy, who oversees all clinical and training activities of the Unit.
-Dr. Long is also the Fellowship Training Program Director, and together with Dr. Aleena Banerji, the Assistant Training Program Director, coordinates all teaching and training related activities.
+Dr. Aleena Banerji is the Fellowship Training Program Director, and together with Dr. Long, the Assistant Training Program Director, coordinates all teaching and training related activities.
 Dr. Daniel Hamilos, the Director of Clinical and Translational Research, coordinates clinical and translational research between the clinic and the laboratories in the CIID.

 Graduates of the Allergy/Immunology Unit have contributed importantly to the field of Allergy and Immunology and hold leadership positions, including John Bienenstock (former medical school Dean, Chairman of Pathology and Professor of Medicine and Pathology, McMaster University School of Medicine), Raymond Dattwyler (Professor of Medicine, New York Medical College), Theodore Freeman (Chief, Allergy Unit, Lackland AFB), and Richard Moscicki (Vice President, Clinical, Medical and Regulatory Affairs, Genzyme Corporation).
 Many other graduates of our Allergy/Immunology Fellowship program practice Allergy and Clinical Immunology in the Boston area and throughout the United States, including members of our part-time staff James McLean and Johnson Wong.